Techmo2/DYMO-CUPS-Drivers/README.md

 # DYMO-CUPS-Drivers
 ### About
-The driver contained here is a fork of the drivers available for download from DYMO's website, which doesn't seem show a download link at this time.
+The driver contained here is a fork of the drivers from DYMO's website, which doesn't seem to work properly at this time.

-This driver is minimally modified to allow for compiling, and execution on a modern linux system.
+This driver is minimally modified to allow for compiling, and execution on a modern linux system with a newer version of the cups api.

 ### Build and install
 ```bash